 This development implies that the young and youth with no or low literacy skills will face manifold difficulties in gaining access to survival information and remote learning prospects that darken their chances of livelihoods.

-International Literacy Day 2023: Around half of the world’s population, including many non-literate adults, do not have access to the Internet.
+International Literacy Day 2024: As we observe International Literacy Day 2024, it’s crucial to address that nearly half of the world’s population, including a significant number of non-literate adults, lack access to the Internet, exacerbating educational disparities.
 More than 65 percent of people in low human development countries have access to mobile phones as compared to 92 percent in middle and 110 percent in high human development countries.
 From the above described digital divide, it is evident that the vast number of non-literate youth and adults would face hard hit due to COVID pandemic social and economic impacts.

 Main Issues to be Addressed